meet2808/indias_states_list/README.md

-# List Indian States name and their Districts name
+# List of India's States name and their Districts name